artfauq/generator-exprest-api/generators/app/templates/CONTRIBUTING.md

 The project is structured as follows:

 - `<%= srcDir %>/`: holds all the server/API source files
+  - `index.js`: entry point of the application that holds all the Express server configuration (middlewares, routes, error handling...)
-  - `config/`: server configuration files
+  - `config/`: application configuration files
-  - `controllers/`: API routes controllers / request handlers
+  - `controllers/`: API routes controllers (request handlers)
+  - `doc/`: API documentation
   - `routes/`: API routes definitions
-  - `docs/`: API documentation files
+  - `services/`: business logic files
   - `utils/`: utility functions and helpers used throughout the server files
-  - `index.js`: entry point of the application that holds all the Express server configuration (middlewares, routes, error handling...)

 <%_ if (winston) { _%>When running the app or performing some commands, additional folders (ignored by Git) will be created such as: